EZ-Robotics/EZ-Template/ez-template-docs/docs/set_and_get_drive.md

 ### drive_imu_reset()
-Sets current gyro position to parameter, defaulted to 0.
+Resets the current imu value.
+Defaults to 0, recommended to run at the start of your autonomous routine.

+`new_heading_value` new heading value
 <Tabs
   groupId="drive_imu_reset"
   defaultValue="proto"